Ethylene signaling pathway: Signal transduction

-Ethylene binding to the receptor disrupts the EIN2 phosphorylation.
-It does not cause any particular change in the structural feature of the receptor-CTR1-EIN2 complex or stop the phosphorylation.
-In fact, at low level of ethylene there is increased receptor-CTR1-EIN2 complexes, which is then reduced as ethylene level rises.
+Ethylene binding to the gasoreceptor disrupts the EIN2 phosphorylation.
+It does not cause any particular change in the structural feature of the gasoreceptor-CTR1-EIN2 complex or stop the phosphorylation.
+In fact, at low level of ethylene there is increased gasoreceptor-CTR1-EIN2 complexes, which is then reduced as ethylene level rises.
 The turnover process is not yet fully understood.
 The only consequence of ethylene binding is reduced phosphorylation of EIN2.
 Under such condition EIN2 is activated and is cleaved to release EIN2-C from the membrane-bound EIN2-N portion.
 The enzyme that causes the cleavage is yet unknown.
 The role of EIN2-N is also unknown in A. thaliana.
 But in rice, its homologue OsEIN2-N (Os for Oryza sativa, the scientific name for rice) interacts with another protein, mao huzi 3 (MHZ3), a mutation of which gives rise to insensitivity to ethylene.

 EIN2-C is the main component that mediates ethylene signal in the cell.
 It acts in two ways.
 In one, it binds the mRNAs that encode for EIN3-binding F-box proteins, EBF1 and EBF2 to cause their degradation.
 In another, it enters the nucleus to bind with EIN2 nuclear associated protein 1 (ENAP1) to regulate transcriptional and translational activities of EIN3 and the related EIL1 transcription factor to cause most of the ethylene responses.